v3io/scaler/README.md

 For example, when the autoscaler decides it needs to scale some resource to zero, it executes the resource-scaler's `SetScale` function which has the knowledge how to scale to zero its specific resource.

-**The autoscaler** - Responsible for periodically checking whether some resources should be scaled to zero. this is performed by by querying the custom metrics API.
+**The autoscaler** - Responsible for periodically checking whether some resources should be scaled to zero.
+This is performed by by querying the custom metrics API.
 Upon deciding a resource should be scaled to zero, it uses the internal resource-scaler module to scale the resource to zero.
 The resource-scaler will first route all incoming traffic to the DLX, which in terms of K8s is done by changing a